RAJ633/COVID-19-Detector/README.md

 CONCLUSION :
-Though it is not 100% correct predictor but with help of rigorous training of the model on large dataset and also with help CT scan images we could certainly reach to some optimal level of prediction.
+Though it is not 100% correct predictor but with help of rigorous training of the model on large dataset and also with the help of CT scan images we could certainly reach to some optimal level of prediction.